ShubhamSarkarFrost/Appium_Code/README.md

 Setup the emulator - Pixel 4 download

 to start the Emulator=  emulator -avd DEVICE_NAME  ; eg = emulator -avd TestAndroidDevice

+To get the appActivity and appPackage use = adb shell dumpsys window | findstr "mCurrentFocus"

+set the Following in appium inspector